tbarlow12/projector/docs/commands.md

 ```
 Usage: pjr playbook [options] [command]

-Interacting with a playbook
+Interacting with the Code-With-Engineering Playbook

 Options:
   -h, --help      display help for command

 Commands:
-  issues          Playbook Issues
+  issues          Interacting with issues in the code-with engineering playbook
-  template        Discover and use templates from playbook
+  template        Discover and use templates from the code-with engineering playbook
   help [command]  display help for command
 ```
 ## `pjr playbook issues`